Ian Phillips – Section Chair & Chair of Offshore Achievement Awards

 Elliot Kinch – Co-chair Schools Career Guidance Committee

-Elliot is the Business Development Manager for Interwell UK.
+Elliot is the founder and director of Well Deploy, a company which designs and manufactures cost effective well intervention technologies without compromising on quality and service.
 With over 21 years of oil and gas industry experience, Elliot has vast experience in the well intervention and completions sector.
-Elliot joined Interwell in 2014 as UK Business Development Manager after over a decade in offshore operations and project management roles, beginning his oilfield career as an apprentice in 1994 with PES Ltd in the well interventions department.
+Elliot founded Well Deploy in 2017 after over a two decades in offshore operations and project management roles, beginning his oilfield career as an apprentice in 1994 with PES Ltd in the well interventions department.
 This allowed Elliot to gain the skills of the trade while attending a training center on day release.
-An offshore discipline achieved in 1998, took him from the North Sea, to Australia, West Africa and the Gulf of Mexico, running intervention, completion and intelligent well completion technologies.
-This advanced Elliot into the leadership aspects of project, operations and business management roles in subsea, work over and RLWI (Rig-less Light Well Intervention).
+An offshore discipline achieved in 1998, took him from the North Sea, to Australia, South America, West Africa and the Gulf of Mexico, running intervention, completion and intelligent well completion technologies.
+This advanced Elliot into the leadership aspects of project, operations, and business management roles in subsea, work over and RLWI (Rig-less Light Well Intervention).
 In 2010, Elliot took a gap year to enrol in an MSc in an Oil and Gas related course at the University of Aberdeen.
 While at University, he became a member of the SPE Aberdeen section becoming an active volunteer and co-chair of the communications committee.
 Elliot’s key attributes are those of promoting an industry focus for primary and secondary school pupils, teachers and career advisors to provide skills for life and work through initiatives and events.
-Elliot is also the Co-Chairman of ICoTA European Chapter and an MSc Advisory board member for the Oil and Gas Enterprise Management Programme at the University of Aberdeen.
+Elliot is a certified STEM Ambassador, Past Chairman of the ICoTA European Chapter and an MSc Advisory board member for the Oil and Gas Enterprise Management Programme at the University of Aberdeen.

 Ritika Pawar – Chair Student Development Committee